Zathey92/FSI-TensorFlow-/README.md

 First, we multiply x by W with the expression tf.matmul(x, W).
 This is flipped from when we multiplied them in our equation, where we had, as a small trick to deal with x being a 2D tensor with multiple inputs.
 We then add b, and finally apply tf.nn.softmax.

 That's it.
 It only took us one line to define our model, after a couple short lines of setup.
 That isn't because TensorFlow is designed to make a softmax regression particularly easy: it's just a very flexible way to describe many kinds of numerical computations, from machine learning models to physics simulations.
 And once defined, our model can be run on different devices: your computer's CPU, GPUs, and even phones!

-<b>Training<b>
+<b>Training</b>

 In order to train our model, we need to define what it means for the model to be good.
 Well, actually, in machine learning we typically define what it means for a model to be bad.
 We call this the cost, or the loss, and it represents how far off our model is from our desired outcome.
 We try to minimize that error, and the smaller the error margin, the better our model is.

 One very common, very nice function to determine the loss of a model is called "cross-entropy."
 Cross-entropy arises from thinking about information compressing codes in information theory but it winds up being an important idea in lots of areas, from gambling to machine learning.
-It's defined as:

-Where
-is our predicted probability distribution, and

-is the true distribution (the one-hot vector with the digit labels).
-In some rough sense, the cross-entropy is measuring how inefficient our predictions are for describing the truth.
-Going into more detail about cross-entropy is beyond the scope of this tutorial, but it's well worth understanding.

 To implement cross-entropy we need to first add a new placeholder to input the correct answers: